-Docker container events integrate seamlessly into the security, operations, and compliance feature sets of the Threat Stack Cloud Security Platform® (CSP).
-Additionally, Threat Stack provides a default Docker rule set called the Docker Rule Set.
+Docker container events integrate seamlessly into the security, operations, and compliance feature sets of the App Infrastructure Protection (AIP) Cloud Security Platform® (CSP).
+Additionally, AIP provides a default Docker rule set called the Docker Rule Set.

 We support the following Docker features:

 - Audit events related to Docker Containers on the host

 - Audit user and process activity on the Docker Containers

 - Audit file change events with Docker Container file systems